-Failure to pass a test or assessment related to an IAM product such as Advanced Driving or Riding or Masters etc. cannot form the basis of a complaint against an IAM examiner.
+Failure to pass a test or assessment related to an IAM RoadSmart product such as Advanced Driving or Riding or Masters etc. cannot form the basis of a complaint against an IAM RoadSmart examiner.

-If you contact us by email or in writing, please provide us with full details of your complaint.
+If you contact us by email or in writing, please provide full details of your complaint

-The Accreditations Controller will send an acknowledgement within 24 hours (if e-mailed) or 7 working days (if posted and e-mail unavailable).
-The member of staff allocated will contact the complainant via telephone within 2 working days after the acknowledgement receipt, as more details may be required to investigate the complaint.
+The member of staff allocated will contact the complainant within 2 working days after the acknowledgement receipt, as further details may be required to investigate the complaint.